 The convergence analysis developed above establishes a sufficient condition $\ell_d \gg \ell_b$, regardless the geometry of the system, for the convergence of the reflection method developed in Section \ref{sec:3}. {However, the convergence is not excluded even for smaller distances and eq. (\ref{eqA17}) suggests that it holds for $\ell_d \sim \ell_b$.} Extending this argument, we can state that there exist a constant $\Gamma > 0$, depending on the geometry of the system and in principle smaller than the value $2.65$ reported in eq. (\ref{eqA17}), such that, for

-the reflection method developed in Section \ref{sec:3} converge and the velocity field could be represented in terms of the Faxén operator of the body and the Green function of the confinement by eq. (\ref{eq4.12}).
+the reflection method developed in Section \ref{sec:3} converges and the velocity field can be represented in terms of the Faxén operator of the body and the Green function of the confinement by eq. (\ref{eq4.12}).